 For many of our students, coming to our school is the ﬁrst time they have been away from home, travelled overseas or lived in a different cultural environment.
 It is important to ensure our students have the help and support that they need during their time with us.

-Dedicated Student Welfare staff provide a full orientation on arrival for students.
+Dedicated Student Services staff provide a full orientation on arrival for students.
 Orientation includes:

 - Welcome to their accommodation, including demonstrations on using the washing machine, dryer, microwave, etc.